darya-shynkevich/software-engineering/1. Software Engineering/21. OOAD/DDD/Conformist Pattern.md

-Central to Domain-Driven Design’s strategic design is the `Conformist pattern`.
-Especially in situations where one team is upstream and the other downstream, the downstream team can sometimes find themselves at the mercy of the upstream team.
-This dynamic is highlighted when the upstream has no particular motivation to cater to the downstream’s needs.

 Team A is upstream and Team B is downstream.
 If Team A has no incentive to adapt their interface or service for Team B’s needs, Team B might end up having to ‘conform’, thereby adopting the `Conformist pattern`.
 The downstream team may have to make do with whatever interface or features are provided, even if they’re not optimal for their requirements.